lazypsyco/TrueGrid/Resources/TrueGridInfo.md

 ---
 ## Space Elevator Integration:
+The Space Elevator now requires power to submit Phase Parts.
 Each tier demands a sustained high voltage load while consuming items: higher tiers draw more power than the last.
-Tickets are returned out of the back of the Space Eleveator.
+The AWESOME Sink Point Value of each part is returned as a bonus out of the back of the Space Elevator.
 Simply sink the holder item to recieve the refund.

 | Phase | Name | Power Requirment | Bonus AWESOME SINK points |
 | --- | :--- | --- | --- |